Resolution (meter)

 Resolution is the metrical phenomenon in poetry of replacing a normally long syllable in the meter with two short syllables.
 It is often found in iambic and trochaic meters, and also in anapestic, dochmiac and sometimes in cretic, bacchiac, and ionic meters.
 In iambic and trochaic meters, either the first or the second half of the metrical foot can be resolved, or sometimes both.

 The long syllables of dactylic meter are not usually resolved, and resolution is also not found in the last element of a line.

-Resolution, when a normally long syllable is replaced by two shorts, is to be distinguished from a biceps element, which is a place in a meter (such as in a dactylic hexameter) where two normally short syllables may be replaced by a single long one.
+The opposite of resolution is contraction, which is the substitution of one long syllable where the metrical pattern has a double short.
+Such a position, which is normally two short syllables, as in a dactylic hexameter, is known as a biceps element.

 In Ancient Greek

 Resolution is generally found in Greek lyric poetry and in Greek and Roman drama, most frequently in comedy.

 It should not be confused with a biceps, which is a point in a meter which can equally be two shorts or a long, as is found in the dactylic hexameter.
 The biceps is freely able to be two shorts or a long, while resolution, particularly in tragedy, can only occur within very restricted situations.
 Two resolved longa in the same line in Greek is unusual, for instance, while a biceps that is two shorts can freely be followed by another biceps that is two shorts.
 Also, when two shorts are substituted for a long, they are almost always within the same word-unit.